Ormica-LLC/mbh/src/pages/index.md

         subtitle: Not sure how much your house cost now?
         content: >
-          I can help you get rid of the headache of understanding the current value of your house now and help you sell it with a great price tag.
-          Let me help you, click the button below and will send you the FREE calculation for your house.
+          I can help you get rid of the headache of understanding the current value of your house now and have a great price tag for your house.
+Let me help you, click the button below, and get your FREE house calculation.
         actions:
           - label: Get FREE Calculation
             url: /contact